Podolsk1DV/guessing-game-in-english/README.md

 ### RocketSeat Explorer 🚀

-Essa aplicação foi densenvolvida com base nos ensinamentos da RocektSeat no Explorer
+This application was developed based on the teachings of RocektSeat in Explorer

-## Desenvolvido por 👇
+## Developed by 👇

 - [@Pdolsk1DV](https://www.github.com/octokatherine)